Cheap Thrills: 30+ Drop-in Play Spaces for NJ Kids That Cost $15 or Less

 This 5,000-square-foot indoor play space has tons of activities for little ones, including a train table, the "Mini Princeton" pretend town, a toddler area, construction building site, and jungle gym.
 Caregivers can enjoy free Wi-Fi, magazines, and a microwave to reheat your own refreshments at the cafe that's adjacent to the play area.

 The Jumping Jungle – East Brunswick

-$12 per child for three-hour jump session
+$10 per child for 75-minute jump session; $12 per child for two-hour jump session